adonisjs/legacy.adonisjs.com/docs/docs/guides/06-digging-deeper/04-redis.md

 ---
 permalink: guides/database/redis
-group: Database
+group: Digging Deeper
-category: Redis
-sidebarTitle: Usage
 ---

-# Redis Usage
+# Redis
 AdonisJS has its own first party package for working with a Redis database.
 It internally wraps [ioredis](https://github.com/luin/ioredis) but improves the **pub/sub layer** and provides first class support for **connections management** and **health checks**.

 By the end of this guide, you will know: